spimort/TerraBrush/README.md

 I'm happy to share it with the community but it's possible that some features that you would expect are not there.
 <br>
 I'm gonna be happy to accept PR for new features if it fits.

+## Godot 4.2 and lower (4.x)

+Starting with Godot 4.3, a breaking change has been introduced in the engine (see [this post from the Godot Team](https://godotengine.org/article/introducing-reverse-z/)).
+This forces TerraBrush to adapt to the new requirements.

+This breaking change impacts the water shader used in the plugin.
+If you are still using a version before Godot 4.3, you should stick to a version of TerraBrush before 0.8.0-alpha.

 ## Key Features